 At the race I saw a lot of dual wings with absolutely ridiculous end plates that had big holes or cutouts on the underside.
 As you saw from the first image, the underside of the wing is what matters!
 Moreover, they had the upper wing mounted so far away from the main wing that it defeated the purpose of a dual wing setup.

-Take a look at these disasters, with the meat of the endplate at the back of the wing, or a cutout below that would let the pressure zones collide.
+I’ve seen a lot of terrible end plates that are more for show than go.
+They have most of the surface area of the endplate at the back of the wing, or cutouts below that would let the pressure zones collide.
 It would be easy to correct the function of these wings by building your own end plates.

 DIY dual-element end plates